Talk to others with an Ostomy

 Reply to warrior

-"has an E-Z pass in me.. goes all over.
+"Has an E-Z Pass in me.. goes all over.
 Stay cool Bob.-"

 I laughed my ass off when I read that.
 I just hope all the non-East Coasters get it.
-Not sure how far E-Z Pass has travelled throughout our communist country.
+Not sure how far E-Z Pass has traveled throughout our communist country.
 When it first came out I thought it was a cool thing.
-Zip thru the tolls and the Turnpike and GSP would be pretty awesome.
+Zip through the tolls and the Turnpike and GSP would be pretty awesome.
 Then it spread to states both north and south.
 Then became mandatory on toll roads around here.......or they take a pic of your license plate and send you a bill for way more than the original toll.
 Without giving you any other options while crossing that bridge or tunnel.
 Nice.
 They got me twice when I went back to NJ for my Mom's funeral.
-Sent me 2 separate bills, which I let sit for 30 days by mistake and ended up paying $72 for $10 in tolls.
+Sent me 2 separate bills, which I let sit for 30 days by mistake and ended up paying 72 for 10 in tolls.
 You know what they say Bro........thanks for the memories!!

 But who gives a shit about that crap.
 Glad you checked in.
-Sounds like you're still going thru hell and back.
+Sounds like you're still going through hell and back.
 We all know traveling the same road twice isn't nearly as much fun as the first time.....Crohn's Boulevard included.
 But hang in there.
 Why the hell Dr. Crohn would have wanted that shit named after him I have no idea.........but fame does things to people.
 Whenever my Doc reminds me that Crohn's can manifest anywhere from my mouth to my asshole I picture myself wearing two bags.......one on my face and one on my abs.
 Maybe THAT would shut me up.
 Nah, probably not.
 It's a heartless, ruthless disease and you deserve a break for once.
 Let me know if there's ANYTHING I can help ya with........anytime.

 ;O)